 There is a short window during September of Year 9 where students may request to change one of their subjects, if they can demonstrate a good reason for doing so.
-However, most students will be expected to complete the full qualification in each of the 9 or 10 GCSEs that they are studying, and we will only consider further changes in exceptional circumstances.
+Students will not be able to make changes after the October half term in Year 9 unless they have exceptional circumstances.